Avaray/dav.one/src/content/article/how-to-run-stable-diffusion-locally/index.md

 Pros:
 - You can switch between different Docker images.
 - It's secure.
 Things are isolated from your system.
+Even if you will run a [Pickle Tensor](https://huggingface.co/docs/hub/en/security-pickle#why-is-it-dangerous) model, it won't harm your computer.

 Cons:
 - Sharing models between Docker images is harder.
 You will need to [configure it](https://docs.docker.com/get-started/docker-concepts/running-containers/sharing-local-files/).